Five-figure settlement for workplace chop saw amputation

 A worker who lost his finger using a faulty chop saw received a five-figure settlement for treatment and rehabilitation.

-He was absent from work for an initial period and also whilst he was recovering from the subsequent surgery.
+He was absent from work for an initial period and again whilst he was recovering from the subsequent surgery.

 Decision: Our client recovered a five-figure settlement sum and his legal costs were paid by the defendant.

-If you have any questions about the above case study or would like to speak with a Personal Injury Solicitor, call us for a free consultation on 0800 916 9046 or contact us online.
+If you have any questions about the above case study or would like to speak with a personal injury lawyer, contact us online.